Storing data into variables is a fundamental operation in any

 common, and is probably best avoided:

-Occasionally you might also see the double headed arrow notation:
+Occasionally you might also see the double headed arrow notation for

-It is not generally used, should be avoided, and is included here only
+It is not generally used and is best avoided.
+It is included here only

 for completeness.
 It is used, for example, to maintain information in